 |To view our Go Pro video click on the

 image to the right.

 For air travel, contact Red Lake Travel Services at 1-800-465-3305.

 - Red Lake to:

 All outposts are equipped with boats, motors, unlimited gasoline, comfortable beds with innerspring mattresses, pillows, pots and pans, dishes, utensils, and cutlery.
 The cabins feature solar electric lights, propane stove, refrigerator, and deep freeze, as well as hot and cold running water with showers, a gas grill and emergency communication radios.

-Ontario fishing licences and
+Ontario fishing licences

-outdoor cards can be purchased online by
+and outdoor cards can be purchased

 Flying in and out